Niklas Elmqvist: Service

 Elmqvist was a papers co-chair of the IEEE Computer Society IEEE Information Visualization (InfoVis) conference in 2016, 2017, and 2020.

 He was an associate editor of IEEE Transactions on Visualization and Computer Graphics from 2015 until 2020, being awarded the TVCG Best Associate Editor Award in 2016.

-He is currently on the editorial board for Information Visualization and Human-Computer Studies.
+He is currently on the editorial board for Information Visualization and International Journal of Human-Computer Studies.